 INTRODUCTION

-I am of an age when I’m allowed to disregard fashion in painting and so am fortunate in being able to choose how I paint.
-However, I’m happy to acknowledge the many influences which affect my work – Nikolas de Stael, Keith Vaughan, Richard Diebenkorn and so many more.
-And of course, music and poetry play a big part in my day.
+I am happy to acknowledge the many influences which affect my work, Nikolas de Stael, Keith Vaughan, Richard Diebenkorn and so many more.
+In addition, music and poetry play a big part of my life.
 There is so much delight to be found.

-Visual imagery has always been a central feature in my life and now, in my mid-eighties, my days are committed to painting.
-My paintings are entirely personal.
+Visual imagery has always been a central feature in my life and now, in late life, my days are committed to painting.
+Essentially my paintings represent states of mind.
 In most part they are abstract; sometimes organic, sometimes geometric.
-In most of them I find that I am involved in an intense relationship with colour, form and the textural surface of oil paint.
+In most of them I find that I am involved in an ongoing relationship with colour, form and the textural surface of oil paint.